jonny2012/E-commerce_Backend/README.md

 4. check .env_example file  and create new dotenv file .env with same constants, but change db constants values with yours values
 5. npm run dev  -- to run server
-6. You can make requests to endpoints  in  Postman